redis/redis-doc/commands/randomkey.md

 O(1)

-Return a randomly selected key from the currently selected DB.
+Return a random key from the currently selected database.

 @return

-[Singe line reply][1], specifically the randomly selected key or an empty string is the database is empty.
+@bulk-reply: the random key, or `nil` when the database is empty.